Brain Support Network assists families with brain donation arrangements. We have helped over 1000 families, and we are honored to assist yours.

 How much does the funeral home charge to accommodate the brain donation?

-Approximately half the funeral homes we work with charge no fee for allowing a pathology specialist access to their facility for the brain procurement work, whether this work is during normal business hours or after-hours.
+Approximately half the funeral homes we work with charge no fee for allowing a pathology specialist access to their facility for the brain recovery, whether this work is during normal business hours or after-hours.

 Is an open casket service or viewing still possible after brain donation?